Shiyukine/Hiiragi-cast/README.md

 # Hiiragi-cast

 A Python & Electron implementation of a Chromecast receiver.
+Works on Windows, macOS and Linux (Debian & arch).

 This app uses [CastReceiver](https://play.google.com/store/apps/details?id=com.softmedia.receiver.castapp&hl=en_US) as a base and create a new receiver with a custom UI and additional features.